-The TOE is the PikeOS Separation Kernel.
-In Figure 1, each component within the blue box is within the TOE physical boundary.
-Each component outside of the blue box is outside of the TOE physical boundary.
+Each component outside of that box is outside of the TOE physical boundary.
 Thus, no hardware belongs to the TOE, and no software for kernel device drivers, PSP, system extensions and no partitions belong to the TOE.

 The TOE also includes the TOE User Manuals, which are used during the system integration phase.
-A list of TOE User Manuals is given by the following table: